WeblateOrg/weblate/docs/admin/addons.rst

 The original commit messages can optionally be overridden with a custom commit message.

 Trailers (commit lines like ``Co-authored-by: ...``) can optionally be removed from the original commit messages and appended to the end of the squashed commit message.
+This also generates proper ``Co-authored-by:`` credit for every translator.

 .. _addon-weblate.json.customize: